emirahmed123/MAT3036-Literature-Review/README.md

 # MAT3036-Literature-Review

 This repository contains all the code for the work produced in the MAT3036 Literature Review module at the University of Surrey, School of Mathematics and Physics.

+All deep learning models in this repository are implemented in PyTorch.